belle2/basf2/skim/doc/05-smartbkg.rst

 For studies you may want to disable filtering and look at the model output.
 This is possible by setting the ``debug_mode`` argument of :py:func:`skim.smartbkg.add_smartbkg_filtering` to ``True``.
-This will disable filtering and reweighting, and instead the model output will be saved to the event extra info as ``SmartBKG_Prediction``.
-An example of how to write out the model predictions as well as the skim flags is provided under ``skim/examples/SmartBkg_DebugMode.py``.
+This will disable filtering and reweighting, and instead the model outputs will be saved to the event extra info as ``SmartBKG_Prediction_<SkimName>``.
+An example of how to write out the model predictions as well as the skim flags is provided under ``skim/examples/SmartBkgDebugMode.py``.

 For greater customisability you may also use the :b2:mod:`SmartBackground` module directly.
-It has the same mandatory arguments as the convenience function, and can also be put into debug mode.
-It performs the reweighting, but no filtering on its own (instead it returns 1 as a return value if an event is sampled, otherwise 0).
+It requires as mandatory input the skim LFN codes of all used skims, and can also be put into debug mode.
+It performs the reweighting, but no filtering on its own (instead it returns 1 as a return value if an event is sampled for at least one skim, otherwise 0).

 The code for the entire Smart Background project including the model setup, training script and data preparation can be found on `GitLab <https://gitlab.desy.de/belle2/analyses/smartbkg>`_.